Wealthy Britons step up citizenship shopping to thwart Brexit | Business

 "With HNWIs, time is often more important than what is essentially a small fluctuation in cost and many are looking to secure additional citizenship as fast as possible in the pandemic landscape," Arthur Sarkisian, managing director of Astons, said.
 EU authorities are under pressure to clamp down on investment migration programmes by member states.

 Sven Giegold, a member of the European Parliament from Germany's Green party, said these kind of citizenship sales "posed a serious threat to EU security and the fight against corruption" in the bloc.
 "EU passports and visas are not a commodity.
-Money must not be the criterion for citizenship and residence rights in the EU," he said. ($1 = 0.8526 euros) (Editing by Angus MacSwan)
+Money must not be the criterion for citizenship and residence rights in the EU," he said. ($1 = 0.8526 euros) (Editing by Angus MacSwan and Timothy Heritage)

 ALSO READ